 Getting on board to support young children with their reading!

-Lacking vital literacy skills holds a person back at every stage of their life.
 Literacy Pirates helps disadvantaged children who are falling behind in their literacy.
-The Axis Foundation’s donation of £5,000 to the volunteer programme will benefit 300 children, supporting them with their reading and literacy skills via the volunteer programme, and also improved the premises of the Hackney based charity via Project Shipshape!
+And the Axis Foundation’s first donations, each of £5,000, to support the volunteer programme, will benefit 300 children, helping them with their reading and literacy skills via the volunteer programme, and also improved the premises of the Hackney based charity via Project Shipshape!